You are here

 Reasons to visit Riga:

 - Culture Capital of the Baltics.
 Here you’ll find a dynamic cultural life.
-The Latvian National Opera gathers together artists from all around the world.
+The Latvian National Opera and Ballet gathers together artists from all around the world.
 Concert halls regularly offer classical and popular music concerts.
 Exhibition halls present works by internationally-known classical and contemporary artists.
 Riga’s cultural life is generous in its various manifestations.

 - An architectural pearl.
 Riga’s architecture is beautiful and diverse.
 A heritage that dates back eight hundred years in terms of its Gothic churches which were built by Riga’s very founders, plus the medieval buildings of the Old Town, exquisite Art Nouveau structures, and many wooden buildings make Riga a true architectural pearl.
 A walk along the streets of Riga will be an exciting adventure for every visitor to Riga.

 - The Baltic gastronomy capital.
 Riga’s restaurants offer fusion cuisine in which one can taste both Latvian traditional meals and modern, original meals that offer an astonishing combination of flavours, and which take you on an exciting gastronomic journey.
+Have a meal at one of the TOP 10 restaurants in Riga.

 - A place for active recreation.
 Marathons, orienteering in the woods, or taking part in adventure competitions are just some of the activities that one can enjoy in Riga.
 The city centre parks are the perfect place for jogging in summer and skiing in winter.
 The abundance of water resources allows many forms of aquatic sports to be pursued.
 Enthusiasts of more technical sports will enjoy the golf courses and a motor sport race track.